-503.1 General: This section covers the determination of design requirements, system and component performance, control requirements, insulating systems and duct construction.
+503.1 General: This section covers the determination of design requirements, system and component performance, control requirements, insulating systems and duct sealing.
+For all other duct construction requirements, refer to the State Mechanical Code (WAC 51-42).

-$\Diamond$

-- 503.2 Calculations of Heating/Cooling Loads and System Sizing Limits: The design parameters specified in Chapter 3 shall apply for all computations. - 503.2.1 Calculation Procedures: Heating and cooling design loads for the purpose of sizing HVAC systems are required and shall be calculated in accordance with accepted engineering practice, including infiltration and ventilation. - 503.2.2 Space Heating and Space Cooling System Sizing Limits: Building mechanical systems for all buildings which provide space heating and/or space cooling shall be sized no greater than two hundred percent (200%) of the heating and cooling design loads as calculated above. - EXCEPTIONS: The following limited exemptions from the sizing limit shall be allowed; however, in all cases heating and/or cooling design load calculations shall be submitted. - 1.
-For equipment which provides both heating and cooling in one package unit, including heat pumps with electric heating and cooling and gas-pack units with gas heating and electric cooling, compliance need only be demonstrated for either the space heating or space cooling system size. - Natural gas- or oil-fired space heating equipment whose total rated space heating output in any one dwelling unit is - a.
-40,000 Btu/h or less is exempt from the sizing limit. - larger than 40,000 Btu/h may exceed the 200 percent sizing limit provided that the installed equipment has an annual fuel utilization efficiency (AFUE) of not less than 90 percent. - 3.
-Stand-by equipment may be installed if controls and other devices are provided which allow redundant equipment to operate only when the primary equipment is not operating. - 503.3 Simultaneous Heating and Cooling: Systems and equipment that provide simultaneous heating and cooling shall comply with the requirements in, as appropriate, Section 1422 or Section 1435.

-503.4 HVAC Equipment Performance Requirements 503.4.1 Equipment Components

-- 503.4.1.1 General: The requirements of this section apply to equipment and mechanical component performance for heating, ventilating and air-conditioning systems.
-Equipment efficiency levels are specified.
-Data furnished by the equipment supplier or certified under a nationally recognized certification program or rating procedure shall be used to satisfy these requirements.
-Equipment efficiencies shall be based on the standard rating conditions in Tables 5-4, 5-5 or 5-6 as appropriate. - 503.4.1.2 Assembled Components: Where components from more than one manufacturer are assembled into systems regulated under this section, compliance for each component shall be as specified in Sections 503.4.2 through 503.4.6 of this Code. - 503.4.2 HVAC System Heating Equipment, Heat Pump, Heating Mode: Heat pumps whose energy input is entirely electric shall have a coefficient of performance (COP) heating, not less than the values in Table 5-7.
-Heat pumps with supplementary backup heat other than electricity shall meet the requirements of Table 5-7.

-503.4.2.1 Application: These requirements apply to, but are not limited to, unitary (central) heat pumps (air source and water source) in the heating mode, water source (hydronic) heat pumps as used in multiple-unit hydronic HVAC systems, and heat pumps in the packaged terminal air conditioner in the heating mode.

-503.4.2.2 Reserved.

-- 503.4.2.3 Supplementary Heater: The heat pump shall be installed with a control to prevent supplementary backup heater operation when the operating load can be met by the heat pump compression cycle alone. - 503.4.2.4 Heat Pump Controls: Requirements for heat pump controls are listed in Section 503.8.3.5 of this Code. - 503.4.3 HVAC System Combustion Equipment: For Group R Occupancy, all gas, oil, and propane central heating systems shall have a minimum AFUE of 0.78\.
-All other Group R Occupancy heating equipment fueled by gas, oil, or propane shall be equipped with an intermittent ignition device or shall comply with the efficiencies as required in the 1987 National Appliances Energy Conservation Act (Public Law 100-12). - \ HVAC Heating system efficiency trade-offs shall be made using Chapters 4 or 6 of this Code. - 503.4.4 Packaged and Unitary HVAC System Equipment, Electrically Operated, Cooling Mode: HVAC system equipment as listed below, whose energy input in the cooling mode is entirely electric, shall have an energy efficiency ratio (EER) or a seasonal energy efficiency ratio (SEER) cooling not less than values in Table 5-8. - 503.4.4.1 Application: These requirements apply to, but are not limited to, unitary (central) and packaged terminal heat pumps (air source and water source); packaged terminal air conditioners. - 503.4.5 Other HVAC Equipment: HVAC equipment, other than that addressed in Sections 503.4.2 through 503.4.4, shall have a minimum performance at the specified rating conditions not less than the values shown in Tables 14-1 through 14-3.
+503.2 Calculations of Heating/Cooling Loads and System Sizing Limits: The design parameters specified in Chapter 3 shall apply for all computations.

+503.2.1 Calculation Procedures: Heating and cooling design loads for the purpose of sizing HVAC systems are required and shall be calculated in accordance with accepted engineering practice, including infiltration and ventilation.

+503.2.2 Space Heating and Space Cooling System Sizing Limits: Building mechanical systems for all buildings which provide space heating and/or space cooling shall be sized no greater than two hundred percent (200%) of the heating and cooling design loads as calculated above.

+EXCEPTIONS: The following limited exemptions from the sizing limit shall be allowed; however, in all cases heating and/or cooling design load calculations shall be submitted.

+1. For equipment which provides both heating and cooling in one package unit, including heat pumps with electric heating and cooling and gas-pack units with gas heating and electric cooling, compliance need only be demonstrated for either the space heating or space cooling system size.

+2. Natural gas- or oil-fired space heating equipment whose total rated space heating output in any one dwelling unit is a.
+40,000 Btu/h or less is exempt from the sizing limit.

+b. larger than 40,000 Btu/h may exceed the 200 percent sizing limit provided that the installed equipment has an annual fuel utilization efficiency (AFUE) of not less than 90 percent.

+3. Stand-by equipment may be installed if controls and other devices are provided which allow redundant equipment to operate only when the primary equipment is not operating.

+503.3 Simultaneous Heating and Cooling: Systems and equipment that provide simultaneous heating and cooling shall comply with the requirements in, as appropriate, Section 1422 or Section 1435.

+503.4 HVAC Equipment Performance Requirements: All heating equipment shall meet the requirements of the 1987 National Appliance Energy Conservation Act (NAECA) and be so labeled.
+Equipment shall also comply with Section 1411.